Challenges Faced by Steve Bannon: Obstacles and Turning Points

 November 12, 2021: Bannon Indicted on Contempt Charges

-On November 12, 2021, Steve Bannon was indicted by a federal grand jury on two criminal contempt charges: one count of not providing documents, and one count of not testifying.
+On November 12, 2021, Steve Bannon was indicted by a federal grand jury on two criminal contempt charges for not providing documents and not testifying before Congress.

 In April 2022, an appeals court rejected Steve Bannon's appeal regarding his failure to testify before the January 6 Committee.